BDC Hamburger Icon

 2. Your onboarding efforts should start before the employee’s first day.

-A few days before they start work, send them a friendly note sharing how excited you are to have them join your team.
-Let them know at what time they need to arrive on their first day, where to park, who to ask for and what the dress code is.
+You can also let the new hire know what time they need to arrive, where to park, who to ask for and what the dress code is.
 To further alleviate any first-day jitters, send them an agenda for their first week so they know what to expect.

 3. Announce your new hire to your current staff.